 - Multi-directional Impact Protection System Technology = This high-tech system helps regulate how much the helmet moves if impact occurs.
 It does this by use of a special slip-frame positioned inside the helmet.

 Are you looking for a helmet for your child to call their own?
 Let’s get you one of the kid’s helmets around!
 Xchange Sports is one of the best places to get your child the scooter or bike of their dream!
-But no scooter or bike is complete without a helmet!
-Check out our store for scooters, bikes, balance bikes, helmets, and accessories.
+But no scooter or bike is complete without a Helmet!
+Check out our store for scooters, children bike, helmets, and accessories.